thomasy314/emojive-backend/README.md

 - `/user`
   - `POST /create` - creates a new user and returns the stored user data along with a generated UUID used for authentication.
+- `/chatroom`
+  - `POST /create` - creates a new chatroom and returns the stored user data along with a generated UUID used for authentication.

 <u>**API Handling**</u>